 These Instant Pot Mashed Sweet Potatoes are so creamy and easy to make!
 They are the perfect side dish for the holidays or a weeknight dinner.

 Sweet potatoes are one of my favorite vegetables.
 They are a delicious, versatile ingredient that you can enjoy in both sweet and savory dishes.
-From crispy baked sweet potato fries to sweet potato casserole, there are so many tasty ways to prepare sweet potatoes.
+From simple baked sweet potato to crispy baked sweet potato fries and sweet potato casserole, there are so many tasty ways to prepare sweet potatoes.

 I’ve already shared my Instant Pot Sweet Potatoes recipe, which is how I cook whole baked sweet potatoes in the pressure cooker.
 My Instant Pot Mashed Potatoes are proof that pressure cooker mashed potatoes are the best ever, with a fluffy, creamy texture that can’t be beat.
 So I was pretty excited to try making mashed sweet potatoes in the Instant Pot.
 And now that I have, I’m hooked!